🎉 Have a "Plush-fect" Father’s Day!

 That single image explains the changing role of pets better than any industry report.

 Historically, pets often served practical purposes such as guarding homes, hunting, and protecting property.
-Today, pets are far more likely to play emotional roles through companionship, emotional support, comfort, and family connection.
+Today, pets are far more likely to be valued for companionship, emotional support, comfort, and family connection.
+The transition from “pet as animal” to “pet as family member” changed the meaning of pet care entirely.

 Once pets became emotionally connected to family life, spending on comfort and emotional well-being began to feel natural rather than excessive.
+Pet toys and dog comfort toys started being viewed differently.
+They were no longer seen only as items for play, but also as tools that could support comfort, familiarity, and emotional enrichment.

 We Don’t Just Care About Pets’ Survival Anymore